PlatosTwin/LawSchoolData/docs/index.markdown

   <i>Note</i>: Acceptance rates are calculated by dividing the number of regular, splitter, or reverse splitter
     applicants admitted by the total number of applicants who applied, whatever their end result, including if they never updated their status on LawSchoolData.org.
-This method of calculation assumes, therefore, that the overwhelming majority of those applicants who were admitted updated their LawSchoolData.org status to reflect this.
+This method of calculation assumes, therefore, that the overwhelming majority of those applicants who were admitted updated their LawSchoolData.org status to reflect their admission.
     The number of splitters and reverse splitters who applied and were admitted is for several schools so small as to make meaningful inferences impossible.
 For each school, <i>Index</i> values are calculated by dividing the acceptance percentage of splitters or reverse splitters by the acceptance percentage of applicants